The Digital Edge

 Professor Richard Susskind has worked on technology for lawyers since 1981.
 He holds professorships at Oxford, London, and Strathclyde...

-Daniel Susskind is a lecturer in economics at Balliol College, University of Oxford, where he researches and teaches, and...
+Daniel Susskind is a lecturer in economics at Balliol College, University of Oxford, where he researches and...

 “The question is not can a machine exhibit empathy or judgement but instead for what problems are empathy, judgement, or creativity the solution?” -Richard Susskind